Sean Daniel: Life and career

+Early career

-In 1976, he joined Universal Pictures as a film production executive and in 1985, at the age of 34, he became the youngest production president in the studio's history.
+In 1976, he joined Universal Pictures as a film production executive, and in 1985, at age 34, he became the youngest production president in the studio's history.
 He has built a nearly 50-year career in the entertainment industry.
-As a producer and studio executive, Daniel has helped shape the vernacular of modern cinema, overseeing some of the most widely beloved, critically acclaimed films ever made.
+As a producer and studio executive, Daniel has helped shape the vernacular of modern cinema, overseeing some of the most beloved, critically acclaimed films ever made.
 During his tenure, Daniel supervised the financing and production of such acclaimed National Lampoon's Animal House, Coal Miner's Daughter, The Blues Brothers, The Breakfast Club, Sixteen Candles, Fast Times at Ridgemont High, Brazil, Field of Dreams, Do the Right Thing, Back to the Future, Midnight Run, Born on the Fourth of July, Missing, Weird Science, Uncle Buck, The Great Outdoors, Born in East L.A., Fletch, Rumble Fish, Gorillas in the Mist, Darkman, and Monty Python's The Meaning of Life.